Internet-Draft Multipath QUIC November 2024

 Path Identifier (i),

-Path Status sequence number (i),
+Path Status Sequence Number (i),

 }

-Figure 7: PATH_STANDBY Frame Format
+Figure 6: PATH_BACKUP Frame Format

-PATH_STANDBY Frames contain the following fields:
+Both PATH_AVAILABLE and PATH_BACKUP Frames contain the following fields:

 Path Identifier: